lazy-1/widelands-autokey-macros/GUIDE.md

 # Detailed Guide - Widelands AutoKey Macros

 ## Background
 Back many years ago I worked on an AutoKey script for this game in Solydx.
 It worked kind of, and was far better than not at all.
 One key for each build site, i.e. F1 was for red Quarry, F2 was for Orange Quarry.
 My objective was to cut down on the number of mouse clicks that were driving me crazy — love the game but it was wearing out my click finger.
-Hover over site and hit the keyboard shortcut and the building was built.
-This is a far better improvement on that simplistic version.
+Hover Mouse over site and hit the keyboard shortcut and the building is built.
+This is a far better improvement on that simplistic version with more features.

 ## Environment
 - **Widelands version**: 1.3